Mithamain Upazila: Administration

 Mithamoin Upazila is divided into Mithamoin Municipality and seven union parishads: Bairati, Dhaki, Ghagra, Gopedighi, Khatkhal, Keorjori, and Mithamain.
 The union parishads are subdivided into 59 mauzas and 135 villages.

 Chairmen

+Infrastructure

+Land acquisition for a new cantonment was underway by 2016.
+The Bangladesh Army planned to form a riverine engineer battalion there.
+Mithamain Cantonment, built on 275 acres of land along the Ghorauta River, was inaugurated in February 2023.